-Outcomes for care leavers have been a policy and service focus for some time because they are known to be poor when compared with those of the general population.
+Outcomes for care leavers have been a policy and service focus for us for some time because they are known to be poor when compared with those of the general population.
 However, despite an increasing awareness of the outcomes, there is evidence that there is a significant variation in care leavers’ experiences of support and services.